Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 ![Workflow](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowComparison.png "[Workflow]")

 1. Copy the JSON code from the workflow version you want to use as source for the comparison.
+To do this, you can copy the code with **Ctrl C** or use the export function, see [Export the workflow JSON code](./04_CopyWorkflow.md#export-the-workflow-json-code).

-2. Change to the instance on which you want to perform the comparison.
+2. Log out from this system and log in to the instance on which you want to perform the comparison.

+3. Open the workflow version that you want to compare with the version you have just copied, see [Open the comparison window](#open-the-comparison-window).

-2. Delete the JSON code in the desired target version.
+2. Delete the JSON code in the column that is not the desired target version.
     The column contains no longer any code.

     ![Workflow](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowComparisonAnotherInstance.png "[Workflow]")

-3. Paste the copied source JSON code to the target version.
+4. Paste the copied source JSON code to the empty column.
     The comparison is displayed again.

     ![Workflow](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowComparison.png "[Workflow]")

-4. Compare the versions.
+5. Compare the versions.
 If desired, use the assistant functions, see [Compare the versions](#compare-the-versions).

-5. If desired, copy missing code from the source to the target version or delete unnecessary code in the target.
+6. If desired, copy missing code from the source to the target version or delete unnecessary code in the target.

-5. Click the [X CLOSE] button to close the comparison window.
+7. Click the [X CLOSE] button to close the comparison window.

 ## Change the workflow to be compared

 Change the workflow to be compared without leaving the comparison window.

 #### Prerequisites